Homemade Face Mask for Clear Skin

 The great thing about making your own skin clearing face mask is that you have so many options.
-There are a variety of natural, inexpensive products you can purchase from the grocery store that work wonders for you skin.
+There are a variety of natural, inexpensive products you can purchase from the grocery store that work wonders for your skin.
 I enjoy mixing and matching ingredients to what works personally for me.
 I also like to know why I'm using a certain ingredient and how it's helping my skin.
-For this reason, I'm going to start out by listing ingredients for your face mask and why they are good for your skin.
-Then, I will provide a few skin clearing face mask recipes that I personally like.
+For this reason, I'm going to start out by listing ingredients for face masks and why they are good for your skin.
+Then, I will provide a few skin-clearing face mask recipes that I like.
 Feel free to add ingredients to meet your needs, or come up with your own face mask.

 Tips to Help You Get Started with Your Home Remedies